unlocking

 democracy

 Unlocking Democracy is a community support program and the central hub for Policing Equity’s community-centered resources, initiatives, and interactive working groups.
 This program is designed to support community leaders seeking to build more equitable public safety systems.
-This work is conducted through collaborative partnerships with values-aligned organizations and government officials that share Unlocking Safety’s goal to uplift the efforts of Black and other historically marginalized communities in confronting racial disparities in policing.
+This work is conducted through collaborative partnerships with values-aligned organizations and government officials that share Unlocking Democracy’s goal to uplift the efforts of Black and other historically marginalized communities in confronting racial disparities in policing.

-Learning Communities and Data Connection
+Learning Communities

 Upcoming Modules